PrintersForAnts/Salad_Fork/docs/bed.md

 **Parts needed:**
 * Bed
-* 3 M4 knurled Nut
+* 3 M4 knurled nut
 * 3 M3x16 SHCS
+* 6 M3 washers (optional if the countersunk holes are deeper, they would fit between the bed and the knurled nut)

 **Steps:**
-1. Use the M3x16 SHCS to attach the bed to the frame, using the M4 knurled nuts as a spacer between the bottom of the bed and the extrusions
+1. Use the M3x16 SHCS to attach the bed to the frame, using the M4 knurled nut (and optionally washers) as a spacer between the bottom of the bed and the extrusions

 ![](images/bed_attached.png)